 WordPress is the most popular CMS.
 Many Email Service Providers (ESP) offer some type of WordPress email integration, but that doesn’t mean they are a good choice for your WordPress + email needs.

 Email is a key component of most websites’ user experience and marketing strategy.
-Just think about some of the possible combination of email and website CMS:
+Just think about some of the possible combinations of email and website CMS:

 - E-merchants make a large chuck of their revenue through email